Silver Endeavour: Silversea Cruises

-On Monday July 18, 2022, Royal Caribbean Group announced they received court approval to buy the "ultra-luxury" megayacht Crystal Endeavor for $275 million.
+On Monday July 18, 2022, Royal Caribbean Group announced they received court approval to buy the "ultra-luxury" expedition cruiseship Crystal Endeavor for $275 million.
 The company said the purchase was being made "significantly below" the cost of construction, with the purchase fully financed through a 15-year term loan.
 The megayacht would be renamed Silver Endeavour when it officially joined the fleet of Royal Caribbean's Silversea Cruises.
 Prior to her maiden voyage it was intended to refit the ship, but due to scheduling and supply chain issues, only minor modifications were made with venue names and signage.
-Following the Antarctic season it is intend to refit the ship which and bring several substantial changes to the Silver Endeavour including: converting the casino will into crew cabins and an infirmary, removing the current infirmary and converting into four balcony suites, and removing the helicopter bay on Deck 8, and remodeling it into six suites, since Silversea has no plans to utilize the two helicopters that Crystal had on order for the ship.
+Following the Antarctic season several substantial changes were made to the Silver Endeavour including: converting the casino into crew cabins and an infirmary, removing the current infirmary and converting into four balcony suites, and removing the helicopter bay on Deck 8, and remodeling it into six suites, since Silversea has no plans to utilize the two helicopters that Crystal had on order for the ship.

 The Silver Endeavour was christened in Antartica on November 19, 2022 by godmother Felicity Aston MBE, a polar explorer and climate scientist.
-This was the first-ever ship to be named in the Lemaire Channel, with a ice-sculpted, magnum bottle smashed against the hull.
+This was the first ship ever to be named in the Lemaire Channel, with an ice-sculpted magnum bottle smashed against the hull.
 The maiden voyage under Silversea was scheduled for November 28, 2022.